 Leading the Way to a Safer World for Children

-Penn State Hershey Children's Hospital has been ranked in six specialties - its most ever - in U.S. News & World Report's 2014-15 Best Children's Hospitals rankings, and in February 2013 we opened a new, free-standing, 263,000 square-feet facility dedicated to providing outstanding, compassionate care to the most vulnerable members of our society.
+Penn State Hershey Children's Hospital has been ranked numerous times in U.S. News & World Report and in February 2013 we opened a new, free-standing, 263,000 square-feet facility dedicated to providing outstanding, compassionate care to the most vulnerable members of our society.
 In the wake of the child abuse tragedy at Penn State, we are prepared to build on the strong foundation of expertise that has given rise to the Center for the Protection of Children.

 The initiatives below leverage Penn State Hershey Center for the Protection of Children's strong interdisciplinary team - comprising healthcare professionals, researchers, educators, lawyers, psychologists, social workers, and bioethicists - and will also enlist communication specialists, eLearning experts, graphic designers, and others.

 The Impact of Childhood Trauma

 Evidence indicates that early childhood trauma is associated with mental health, developmental, and physical health outcomes that can negatively affect growth and development.
 Children who suffer abuse have special health care needs, due in part to the stress and trauma they have experienced.

 Comprehensive culturally competent medical and mental health care is provided through the TLC Clinic, and includes an understanding of the impact of childhood trauma on children, as well as the micro-culture of children who are in out-of-home placement.

 The TLC Clinic (Transforming the Lives of Children) serves as the "medical home" for children in out-of-home placement, providing comprehensive primary care services that include medical evaluation and treatment as well as psychological assessments and evidence-based therapy.